 HUD expects PHAs to develop policies and procedures that are consistent with mandatory policies and to make clear the optional policies the PHA has adopted.
-The ACOP is comprised of mandatory policies and optional PHA policy. -HUD's new direction 's new direction emphasizes the need for a clearly written and comprehensive ACOP to guide staff in the clear and consistent application of policy.
+The ACOP is comprised of mandatory policies and optional PHA policy.
+HUD emphasizes the need for a clearly written and comprehensive ACOP to guide staff in the clear and consistent application of policy.

 HUD suggestions, recommendations, written issuances, and guidance are consistent with mandatory federal policy.
 Therefore, using HUD guidance in the preparation of PHA policy, even though it is not mandatory, provides a PHA with a "safe harbor."
-If a PHA adopts its own optional pan alternative policy, it must make its own determination that such policy is consistent with legislation, regulations, and other mandatory requirements.
+If a PHA adopts an alternative policy, it must make its own determination that such policy is consistent with legislation, regulations, and other mandatory requirements.
 There may be very good reasons for adopting a policy or procedure that is different than that suggested by HUD, but PHAs should carefully think through those decisions and be able to articulate how their policy is consistent with federal laws, regulations and mandatory policy.